Rush Limbaugh, the man President Obama has told you not to listen to.

 What are we supposed to talk about?

-I'm telling you folks, and I don't like saying this.
+I'm telling you, folks, and I don't like saying this.

-I really don't in fact I worry about saying this, but there is anger in this administration, and it has found an outlet now.
+I really don't, in fact, I worry about saying this, but there is anger in this administration, and it has found an outlet now.

-And so they accuse the rest of the country of putting them in positions of suffering.
+And so they accuse the rest of the country of putting them in positions of suffering because they can't reconcile the problems they have on their own.

 Back.

-Ha, welcome back, El Rushbaugh.
+Ha, welcome back, El Rushball.

 I am not a coward.

-And I frankly resent the attorney general of the United States from his position calling this nation a bunch of cowards.
+And I frankly resent the Attorney General of the United States from his position calling this nation a bunch of cowards.

 In fact, ladies and gentlemen, I show bravery on race.